Anuril/PySuiteCRM/README.md

 ['name', 'date_entered', 'date_modified', 'etc...']
 ```

-## Performance
-With Cache set to `True`, all Get, Create, Update requests are stored local within the module's cache.
-Cache is only
-pulled went the specific id is given,ie. `get(suitecrm.Contacts.id='11129071-da4c-18ef-3107-5ead3a71d6fe')`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.